mjjabarullah/nova-hooks/readme.md

   </span>
 </Button>
 ```
-### Usage with withEvent, connectSocket methods
+### Usage with `withEvent` , `connectSocket` methods
-Or Would like to track explicit click event or somewhere We need to use withEvent method
+Or Would like to track explicit click event or somewhere, We need to use withEvent method
 > [!IMPORTANT]
-> Ensure connectingSocket in react hook using connectSocket method.
+> Ensure socket connection established in react hook by using connectSocket method.

 ```tsx
 const Login = () => {